tracodict/go-petri-flow/docs/tests/TEST-varscope.md

+## Is the followoing convention aligned to CPN Tools's?

+Differences vs CPN Tools:

+CPN Tools (Standard ML) re-evaluates inscriptions in a pure functional environment per binding; no mutable global variable state persists across separate transition firings (aside from user‑defined global declarations).
+Your Lua engine keeps one long‑lived state, so globals (e.g. g) persist across firings and even other nets unless reset.
+In CPN Tools, “variables” on arc inscriptions are binding variables only; you can’t assign to them to change later arc results—state must flow via places/tokens.
+In your engine you can mutate a bound table (e.g. item.status) and then propagate it to outputs.
+Local vs global: In CPN Tools you’d use let/in or local declarations; scope always ends with the expression—no risk of leaking into later firings.
+In your Lua setup, forgetting local makes a persistent global that later firings can read, which is a semantic departure.
+Guards in CPN Tools are pure (no side effects); your guard code could (in principle) mutate globals because it’s just Lua, affecting later evaluations.
+If you want closer alignment:

+Recreate/clear the Lua state (or a fresh environment table) per transition firing (and per arc/guard evaluation).
+Disallow or ignore side effects in guards/output inscriptions (e.g. run them in a sandbox and discard mutated globals).
+Only allow cross‑firing state via tokens/marking (or explicit declared functions), not lingering globals.
+Treat actionExpression mutations by copying modified bound values directly into produced tokens, not via globals.
+Conclusion: Current “global persists” convention is a convenience but not faithful to CPN Tools semantics; document it clearly or adjust as above if strict alignment is desired.

 ## Variable Scope in Arc & Transition Action Expressions

 This guide shows how Lua variable scope works inside arc expressions and `actionExpression` blocks for transitions.